-This is the most common and obvious social listening use case, and an extremely important one as well.
-Very often, a fast response to a negative review or fake comment can prevent a brand reputation crisis.
+This is the most common and obvious social listening use case and an extremely important one as well.
+Very often, fast response to a negative review or fake comment can prevent a brand reputation crisis.

 For instance, brandjacking is when someone impersonates a brand online, often with malicious intent, and it can cause a lot of damage to your reputation if not spotted early on.
 These virtual imposters can post anything they want to hurt your business and make you look bad in front of your customers.

 If you discover a fake profile like this early enough, you can immediately rectify the situation and nip social outrage in the bud.

 This also concerns unsatisfied customers who complain about your service or product.
 If you can spot their public comments before too many people see them, you can try to solve the problem before it gets out of hand.